cucumber/common/datatable/README.md

 ```

 This representation is not very useful.
 The fields are no longer labeled and
 the first row has to be discarded.
-So instead we can transform we transform
+So instead we can convert this table
-this table into a list of maps.
+into a list of maps.

 `java type: List<Map<String, String>`